 The first release of Sauvignon blanc from our vineyard at Lenswood was in 1989 and since that time we have established a reputation for producing wines of great power and depth of flavour.
 At Lenswood the climate is cool enough to grow grapes with intensity of fruit and still with enough warmth to ensure full ripening and richness of flavour.

 To me the secret with Sauvignon blanc is to grow the vines in a cool region with low crops per vine which ensures fruit intensity, ripeness, concentration of middle palate flavour and a natural fresh acid balance.
 It is this depth of flavour which distinguishes excellent Sauvignon blanc from the thin, weedy examples of Sauvignon blanc which are so common.

 One of our more assertively aromatic Sauvignons with the mineral foundation and savoury quality well associated with our wines.
-Of similar style and quality as our 05 but with a liitle more assertive aroma.
+Very tight structure but with an almost juicy mid palate achieved without any residual sugar.

 ColourPale straw with a light green tinge.

 PalateThe fruit elements apparent on the nose carry through to the palate.
 Ripe fruit with a juicy supple richness on the palate and a lingering, zingy, crisp finish.